WHAT IS OPPRESSION?

 Any oppressive system has at its core the idea that one group (dominant group), is somehow better than another in some measure: More intelligent, harder working, stronger, more capable, more noble, more deserving, more advanced, chosen, normal or superior, therefore has the right to control other groups.
 The dominant group holds this idea about itself, and of course, the opposite qualities are attributed to the other group/s.

-Gives permission & reinforcement for individual and group members of dominant social groups to personally disrespect, mistreat, harass and exhibit microaggressions towards members of oppressed groups.
-For example interpersonal abuses from one person to another due to racism, sexism, homophobia, ageism, Islamophobia.
-This is the level that most people identify 'acts of' racism, sexism, homophobia etc. by reducing individual acts as identifying and demonstrating whether person X is 'a racist', or 'a sexist'.
-In reality individual or group acts of interpersonal oppression express the institutional and ideological frameworks which underpin these individual/group interpersonal acts.
+Gives permission & reinforcement for individual members of dominant social groups (eg. men, white, straight, affluent, able-bodied) to personally disrespect, mistreat, harass and exhibit microaggressions towards members of oppressed groups: the essence of hate based thinking or behaviour.
+For example interpersonal abuses from one person to another due to racism, sexism, homophobia, ageism, Islamophobia, classism, etc. This is the level that most people identify racism, sexism, homophobia etc. by reducing individual acts of bias or hatred, as identifying and demonstrating whether person X is 'a racist', or 'a sexist'.
+In reality acts of interpersonal oppression express the institutional/structural and ideological frameworks which underpin these interpersonal acts and processes.

 The oppressed group does not have the social power to enforce its prejudices unlike the dominant group.
-To stress again, interpersonal oppression is built on the ideological & institutional oppressions which legitimate interpersonal abuses.
-Because interpersonal oppression arises from ideological and institutional oppression, it is inaccurate to talk of say, 'reverse racism': because racism is based on an ideology and institutional practices supporting white supremacy.
-In the example given of racism, a black person may have and express prejudice to a white person but the black person does not live in a society promoting black ideological supremacy with black based institutional policies and practices created to support black supremacy over white people.
+To stress again, interpersonal oppression is built on the ideological & institutional/structural oppressions which legitimate and normalise these interpersonal abuses.
+Because interpersonal oppression arises from ideological and institutional/structural oppression, it is inaccurate to talk of say, 'reverse racism': because racism is based on ideology and institutional/structural practices supporting white supremacy.
+In the example given of racism, a black person may have and express prejudice to a white person but the black person lives within the global ideology of white supremacy.
+In a world promoting say, 'heavily melanised supremacy', for example, the social representations, expectations and entitlement to social power with respect to skin colour, would turn on its head what we view as normal or expected in the world we live in today.

-Working at the ideological through to the internalised/individual level of oppression as appropriate for the presenting issues offers a more holistic therapeutic alliance and relationship.
+Working at the ideological through to the individual internalised level of oppression as appropriate for the presenting issues offers a more holistic therapeutic alliance and relationship.